 Non-competitive vs. Competitive

 Yes, we get it; this is where things might get a little confusing because maybe, no one has told you the difference between non-competitive and competitive employment.
-Maybe the first time you’ve seen this phrase was when you went onto the federal hiring site, and it asked, “are you applying for noncompetitive employment” or “are you applying for competitive employment.”
+Maybe the first time you’ve seen this phrase was when you went onto the federal hiring site, and it asked, “Are you applying for noncompetitive employment” or “Are you applying for competitive employment.”
 If this is you, we aren’t judging; we’ve been there too.
-And we can assure you, marking the right box could literally be the difference between you being hired or not.
+And we can assure you, marking the right box could be the difference between you being hired or not.

 Non-Competitive

 What is noncompetitive employment?
-You could literally search the internet and find it in .58 seconds—yes, we tested it—but for those of you who didn’t, you can keep reading here.
-We value your most high readership more than the other guys anyway.
+You could search the internet and find it in .58 seconds—yes, we tested it—but for those of you who didn’t, you can keep reading here.
+We value your high readership more than the other guys anyway.

 Back on topic, non-competitive employment means you’re hired differently than the rest of the general public.
 Instead, you have something like a hiring authority—we mentioned that above—showing you have special circumstances, such as 30% disability or more.
 Generally, you don’t have to go through the entire hiring process, like those under competitive employment.